Jernaya: Attractions

 Jernaya has a full-size basketball court on the Southeastern side (directly below the cemetery), and a community recreation center located on the ground floor of the municipality located downtown.
 There are two churches: Notre-Dame-de-Sainte-Marie (Our Lady of Saint Mary) and St. Elie chapel.
 The cathedral Notre-Dame-de-Jernaya (Our Lady of Jernaya) is currently under construction on the Eastern side of the village.

 The hotel Erzel-Jernaya (عرزال جرنايا) is located in the lush valley on the southern border of the village.
 The valley, which separates the Nabatiye and South-Lebanon governorates with a river running through its trough, is completely vegetated as construction is forbidden to preserve its character.
 It is an ideal spot for hunting, hiking, and camping.

 The municipal cemetery (of Maronite confession) is located on the Eastern side of Jernaya.
 It contains a crypt for the deceased, numerous tomb vaults, and the mausoleum of General Elie Hayek.
 Saint-Elie chapel is located directly at the entrance of the cemetery.

 A swimming pool and tennis court complex is currently being built at the municipality's eastern border.

+Our lady of Jernaya, an old stone church built in 1847, located near the town square.